 At Zingerman’s we define “going the extra mile” as doing something for the customer that they didn’t ask for.
 A few examples of this right now could be including a sample of a new product in a to-go order for the customer to sample, offering to call a competitor to find out if they offer a product/service that you don’t or are out of, or including a card with a favorite recipe using an item the customer is purchasing.
 An extra mile doesn’t have to be big or cost a lot to make an impact!
 Anything that leaves the customer remarking what a great experience they had is the goal.

-In fact, I had my own such experience with Zingerman’s Roadhouse close to fifteen years ago.
+In fact, I had my own such experience with Zingerman’s Roadhouse close to seventeen years ago.
 Extended family was in town, and my parents wanted to treat everyone to a nice dinner out at an Ann Arbor institution!
 I was coming down with the flu (lucky me!), and so I wasn’t able to join that evening.
 With only a few delicious bites left of their plates of barbecued meats and sumptuous macaroni and cheese, they let their server know they were looking to bring something home to their sick daughter.
 In addition to the meal-to-go, the server gave them a big bowl of soup, on the house, and wrote, “Get well soon, Emily!” on the to-go container.
 I couldn’t believe it!
 It cost the Roadhouse next to nothing, and here I sit now, seventeen years later, telling the story for the millionth time!